How Cramer Introduced a New (and Beloved) Employee Experience

 In January 2017, Cramer’s search began in the usual places: visiting the websites of big software providers, Googling, and asking their peers and network for suggestions.

 Christine reflected on their journey, “We quickly found that all performance management software can do the basics like 360-degree performance reviews.
 Some of the newer platforms took highly specialized--highly opinionated approaches, like OKR-based reviews.
-But we had two needs we were not finding out there.”
+But we had two needs we were not finding answers for out there.”

 In Cramer’s business, their teams are consistently starting new projects and finishing existing ones.
 Their teams are cross-functional and highly dynamic.
 Team structures and staffing changes along with the ebbs and flows of their client work.
 And individuals often worked on projects that were different than their managers’ projects.